 Beyond the process of making coffee, premium machines go a lot further in the convenience stakes.
 You’ll likely have experienced first hand, or at least seen someone else cleaning out one of those late eighties or early nineties coffee percolators, trying to scrape out ground coffee from the chambers and clean filters without ripping them.
 Today, things have come on a long way, and the removable built in filters can usually be emptied into the bin, given a quick rinse under the tap and the machine handles the rest, usually with a one touch self clean cycle.
 This all happens using functions that the machine is already capable of, such as using boiling water, which we all know is great for killing nasty germs and general cleaning.
 It makes you wonder why this wasn’t the case with those ‘ancient’ coffee makers!

 While all machines have slightly different features, these are the sorts of things to look for.
 In addition, if you like the frothy coffees such as cappuccinos, make sure to choose one with a good nozzle for steaming the milk.
 While our reviews try to give you the information you need, there’s no substitute for different people’s opinions, and that’s one of the many reasons why we love Amazon.
 You’ll find that wherever possible we provide a link to the product on their site from our review pages, and that will let you see short reviews from people who have previously bought that model.

-We hope that this a short explanation of how bean to cup coffee machines work has been helpful, and that you find your perfect machine to buy.
+We hope that this a short explanation of how a bean to cup coffee machine works has been helpful, and that you find your perfect machine to buy.